Super raises $20M to fix the home services and repairs market with its subscription service

 And that is what Super is aiming to do.
 Right now, the company provides links through to vetted providers of repair and maintenance services that are priced in tiers of $20, $60 or $90 per month depending on levels of service (for example: appliance, home, premium home; breakdown coverage; expanded coverage, and so on).
 Today there is a $75 copay on all repairs and other work, but as the company continues to hone its business model and relationships with suppliers — including those who might sell its service to home owners such as the companies selling the actual homes — that is likely to change.

-“The long term vision,” Ramer said, “is eventually to cover 100 percent of your repair and maintenance in your home.
+“The long-term vision,” Ramer said, “is eventually to cover 100 percent of your repair and maintenance in your home.
 You will never have to pay for anything because everything will be included in the subscription.”

 Super is touching on an emerging but very interesting point here.
 Just as companies like Uber and Lyft have helped change the conversation about the future of transportation services, companies like Opendoor are changing the dynamics and conventions around how people buy and sell — and potentially own — homes.
 That’s presenting a big opportunity to rethink every stage of that process, bringing in new players like Super, and old players like Angie’s List that are now taking new approaches; to also reconsider not just what they offer to the market, but what channels they use to find customers.
-(It’s an area that Amazon, unsurprisingly, is also eyeing up, since the home is the ultimate platform for just about everything else it offers to the market in terms of products and services.)
+(It’s an area that Amazon, unsurprisingly, is also eyeing up, as the home is the ultimate platform for just about everything else it offers to the market in terms of products and services.)

 Ramer said that while Super today is primarily selling directly to homeowners, there are many options open in the future for how its service might be bundled with others, be they buying the property, or buying insurance, or even buying the white goods and other things that will eventually fill those homes.